More flexibility proposed for student debt forgiveness

 Also targeted for an overhaul is the Public Service Loan Forgiveness program, which was created by Congress as an incentive for government and nonprofit workers but has been criticized for having overly rigid requirements.

 Under the current rules, workers in eligible jobs who make 120 monthly payments can get the rest of their federal student debt erased.
-Those payments must be made in full and within 15 days of their due date, otherwise they don’t count toward the 120 payments.
+Each monthly payment must be made in full and within 15 days of its due date, otherwise it doesn't count toward the 120 payments.

 The new action would erase the 15-day rule, allowing payments to count even if they are made late or in multiple installments.
 It also would allow borrowers to make up to a year of payments in advance instead of making monthly payments.

-That short-term fix allows borrowers to get past payments counted toward loan forgiveness even if the money went toward loans that aren’t eligible under the program’s rules.
-That change is in effect until Oct.
+That short-term fix allows borrowers to get previous payments counted toward loan forgiveness even if they went toward loans that aren’t eligible under the program’s rules.
+That flexibility will go away after Oct.
 31, and the Education Department urged borrowers to use it before it expires.

-More flexibility would also be added for a separate program intended to help borrowers with disabilities.
+More flexibility would also be introduced to a separate program intended to help borrowers with disabilities.

 That program offers to cancel federal student debt for people who are permanently disabled and unable to generate significant income.
-But many who have been granted forgiveness later had their debt restored after failing to submit paperwork during a three-year monitoring period.
+But many have been granted forgiveness only to have their debt restored later after failing to submit paperwork during a three-year monitoring period.

 The new action would eliminate the three-year review period and make more types of disabilities eligible for cancellation.
 The Biden administration temporarily lifted some of the program's rules during the pandemic, but the new changes would be permanent.